Aoxuan Lee: 2018–2019: Three Two One, ME

 In May 2018, Lee attended the Japan and China Asian Cultural Calligraphy Exhibition, a 30-minute performance, and the enthusiastic response made it unforgettable.
 On June 1, the music composed by Lee was included in the "Chinese Electronic Keyboard Proficiency Test Level 5 Textbook" by the Electronic Keyboard Society of the Chinese Musicians Association.
 On June 22 and July 13, Lee held two "China Feel" personal Electone concerts in Tokyo.
-The original music and Chinese famous songs accounted for half of the songs in the concert; July 13 (the second game, he synchronized live on Sina's "one live broadcast" platform, and obtained 44,000 views.
-On December 25, 2018, he sang with Miss Japan's new generation female singer Aizawa Xiangzhuang and released the Chinese and Japanese team's multinational cooperation single "San Er Yi (Three Two One)" to enter the entertainment industry.
-The single tells about a relationship between love and friend.
+The original music and Chinese famous songs accounted for half of the songs in the concert;